MrSinzo/Daily-Planner-Sinzo-Style/README.md

 ## Why did I make this?

 As a very busy student still working a part-time job and performing generic life applications, (Chores, family duites, etc. ) Time management is difficult to make up on the fly.
-I created
+I created a application that will attempt to bring better time management to whomever wishes to use this application.

 ## How did I go about building this?